nova-web-dev/ws-gosa-1/README.md

 ------

-###Setting up your Dev Environment
+###Before you start (Important!)
-> You'll need to have node.js and bower installed to run this project.
+You'll need to have **node.js** and **bower** installed to run this project.
 If you have not set up your development environment and installed node.js, please follow this guide:

-Please click the appropriate link for your operating system.
+**Please click the appropriate link** for your operating system.
 After you finish the steps, return to this page.

  - [Windows](https://github.com/carl-eis/Ultimate.Setup/wiki/Windows%20Setup)
  - [Mac/Linux](https://github.com/carl-eis/Ultimate.Setup/wiki/Node.js%20-%20Linux)